securerouting/EOM/docs_src/introduction.rst

 This component provides the client interface to the rpki-rtr protocol.
-It builds upon the existing rpki-rtr implementations but instead of communicating with a router this module interfaces with an aggregator module that maintains a local data store of validated RPKI information.
+It builds upon the existing rpki-rtr implementation from rpki.net but instead of communicating with a router this module interfaces with an aggregator module that maintains a local data store of validated RPKI information.

 The rpki-rtr-cli module can communicate with multiple rpki-rtr manager